 Gross investment is the addition to the stock of capital before making allowance for depreciation.

-The three differences between consumption goods and capital goods are.
+The three differences between consumption goods and capital goods are as follows:

-Mention three differences between Depreciation vs Capital Loss.
+Mention three differences between depreciation and capital loss.

-The three differences between Depreciation and Capital Loss are
+The three differences between depreciation and capital loss are as follows:

-The three reasons for the depreciation of assets are.
+The three reasons for the depreciation of assets are as follows:

-- Passage of time- Due to the passage of time the value of fixed assets decreases the productive capacity even if it’s not used regularly.
-Nature agents like wind, water, weather add up to the fall in their value.
+Passage of time- Due to the passage of time, the value of fixed assets decreases the productive capacity even if it is not used regularly.
+Nature agents. like wind, water, weather, etc., add up to the fall in their value.

-- Expected Obsolescence– The fixed assets value also decreases because the technology, goods, and services become outdated.
+Expected obsolescence– The fixed assets value also decreases because technology, goods, and services become outdated.